arun-kr-reddy/notes/cpp.md

   ```cpp
   int printSum(int a, int b, int c = 0, int d = 0);
   ```
-- **namespace:** declarative region that provides a scope to the identifiers inside it, all identifiers at namespace scope are visible to one another without qualification
+- **namespace:** declarative region that provides a scope to identifiers inside it
+  all identifiers at namespace scope are visible to one another without qualification
   used to organize code into logical groups and to prevent name collisions
-  don't add `using namespace std;` or `using std::cout;` in headers, example: wrong `cout` overloaded if client code has his own implementation
+  don't add `using namespace std;` or `using std::cout;` in headers
+  example: wrong `cout` overloaded if client code has own implementation
 - **library:** collection of pre-compiled code that can be reused by programs
   - **static:** linked directly into the final executable
     fast but takes lot of space since always a part of final binary (`.a` archive)